 This indicator measures the percent of households experiencing moderate or severe hunger, as indicated by a score of 2 or more on the household hunger scale (HHS).
-To collect data for this indicator, respondents are asked about the frequency with which three events were experienced by household members in the last four weeks: 1. no food at all in the house; 2. went to bed hungry, 3. went all day and night without eating.
-For each question, four responses are possible (never, rarely, sometimes or often), which are collapsed into the follow three responses: never (value=0), rarely or sometimes (value=1), often (value=2).
+To collect data for this indicator, respondents are asked about the frequency with which three events were experienced by household members in the last 4 weeks: 1. no food at all in the house, 2. went to bed hungry, 3. went all day and night without eating.
+For each question, four responses are possible (never, rarely, sometimes or often), which are collapsed into the following three responses: never (value = 0), rarely or sometimes (value = 1), often (value = 2).
 Values for the three questions are summed for each household, producing a HHS score ranging from 0 to 6.

 The numerator for this indicator is the sample-weighted number of households in the sample with a score of 2 or more on the HHS.
 The denominator is the sample-weighted number of households in the sample with HHS data.
-For more information on the HHS, including guidance for collection and tabulation of the prevalence of households with moderate or severe hunger, refer to the FANTA-2 website: www.fanta-2.org
+For more information on the HHS, including guidance for collection and tabulation of the prevalence of households with moderate or severe hunger, refer to the FANTA-2 website: www.fanta-2.org.

-Measurement of household hunger provides a tool to monitor global progress of USG supported food security initiatives.
+Measurement of household hunger provides a tool to monitor global progress of U.S. Government supported food security initiatives.
 A decrease in household hunger is also a reflection of improved household resilience.
 The indicator has been validated to be meaningful for cross-cultural use using data sets from seven diverse sites.

-Enter the indicator value for the overall indicator and for each disaggregate category under the appropriate ZOI category (DA/ESF-funded, FFP/CDF-funded, JPC/Resilience-focus).
-Enter the total ZOI number of households covered by each disaggregate for the disaggregate categories only, and FTFMS will sum across disaggregates to get the total number of households in the ZOI.
-Enter:

-- 1. percent of households in the sample with moderate to severe hunger - 2. percent of FNM households in the sample with moderate to severe hunger - 3. total population of FNM households in the ZOI - 4. percent of MNF households in the sample with moderate to severe hunger - 5. total population of MNF households in the ZOI - 6. percent of M&F households in the sample with moderate to severe hunger - 7. total population of M&F households in the ZOI - 8. percent of CNA households in the sample with moderate to severe hunger - 9. total population of CNA households in the ZOI
+UNIT: Percent DISAGGREGATE BY: Enter the indicator value for the overall indicator and for each disaggregate Gendered Household type: category under the appropriate ZOI category (DA/ESF-funded, FFP/CDF- Adult Female no Adult Male funded, JPC/Resilience focus).
+Enter the total ZOI number of households (FNM), Adult Male no Adult covered by each disaggregate for the disaggregate categories only, and FTFMS Female (MNF), Male and will sum across disaggregates to get the total number of households in the ZOI.
+Female Adults (M&F), Child Enter: No Adults (CNA) 1. percent of households in the sample with moderate to severe hunger 2. percent of FNM households in the sample with moderate to severe hunger 3. total population of FNM households in the ZOI 4. percent of MNF households in the sample with moderate to severe hunger 5. total population of MNF households in the ZOI 6. percent of M&F households in the sample with moderate to severe hunger 7. total population of M&F households in the ZOI 8. percent of CNA households in the sample with moderate to severe hunger 9. total population of CNA households in the ZOI TYPE: DIRECTION OF CHANGE: Impact Lower is better.